lostjared/libmx2/README.md

 - **Modern C++20 Design**: Utilizes C++20 features for cleaner and more efficient code.
 - **Modular Architecture**: Offers a flexible structure to accommodate various project needs.
 - **Optional OpenGL/GLAD/GLM support**: You can compile in support for these libraries with examples
-- **Optional Vulkan**: You can compile in support for Vulkan
+- **Optional Vulkan**: You can compile in support for Vulkan or MoltenVK
 ## Getting Started

 ### Prerequisites

 - C++20 compatible compiler (e.g., GCC 10+, Clang 10+, MSVC 2019+
 - SDL2/SDL2_ttf/SDL2_mixer, libpng, zlib installed
-- Optional: OpenGL/GLM includes GLAD or Vulkan
+- Optional: OpenGL/GLM includes GLAD or Vulkan/MoletnVK

 ### Installation